BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.36.2 =

+* Added property specials controls with a dedicated heading, content field, and single-property banner output.
+* Added a resident portal link field for properties and displayed it on single property pages.
+* Improved property editor metabox layouts and API fee preview behavior.

+= 0.36.1 =

+* Added a resident portal link field for properties and displayed it on single property pages.
+* Improved the property contact and location metabox layouts in the property editor.
+* Show synced API property fees as a read-only preview when authoritative API fee data is available.

+= 0.36.0 =

+* Added a compact RentFetch admin bar dropdown with content counts, sync status summaries, cache controls, and performance links.
+* Added admin sync status dots, instant tooltips, and status filtering for properties, floor plans, and units.
+* Improved search cache controls with clearer cache/preload status, one-click clearing, and full popular-search preloading.
+* Improved search cache statistics so administrator and logged-in requests do not inflate public cache hit/miss tracking.
+* Refined performance settings and admin UI spacing, headings, links, toggles, and dropdown styling.

 = 0.35.9 =